canwdev/locweb-music/data/README.md

-Resource and DB files go here
+Caches and Settings go here